Teen Girl Detained for Two Weeks After Accidentally Crossing U.S.-Canada Border

 “An officer stopped me and started telling me I had crossed the border illegally,” she told CBC.
 “I told him I had not done it on purpose, and that I didn’t understand what was happening.”

-Roman was transferred to a Department of Homeland Security detention center in Tacoma — over 10o miles from where she was apprehended.
+Roman was transferred to a Department of Homeland Security detention center in Tacoma — over 100 miles from where she was apprehended.
 Her mother rushed there to provide the government with Roman’s documentation, and she was held in custody for two weeks before being discharged.

 “It was just unfair that there was nothing, no sign at the border,” said Christiane Ferne, Roman’s mother.
 “It’s like a trap … anybody can be caught at the border like this.”